Maui ʻalauahio: Conservation

-Maui ʻalauahioʻs range is restricted and threatened by habitat loss.
+The Maui ʻalauahioʻs range is restricted and threatened by habitat loss.
 Many factors contribute towards its habitat loss, including degradation from feral ungulates, and the introduction of invasive plants, like strawberry guava, that impact habitat diversity and quality.
-The species is also limited to higher elevations due to itʻs high susceptibility to avian malaria with a 75% mortality rate after exposure to an infected mosquito bite.
+The species is also limited to higher elevations due to its high susceptibility to avian malaria, with a 75% mortality rate after exposure to an infected mosquito bite.